garylirocks/quickrefs/azure-arm-template.markdown

 - You can optionally provide a deployment name, otherwise the template file name would be used.
 - Deployment name needs to be **unique** across locations, if you have deployment named "azuredeploy" in `eastus`, you can't use the same deployment name in `westus`.

-## Resource group scope

-### Scopes
+### Scope of nested deployments

-With nested deployment, you are not limited to the target resource group, you could actually deploy to other resource groups, subscriptions or the tenant.
+If your deployment is targeting a resource group, with nested deployment, you are not limited to the target resource group, you could actually deploy to other resource groups, subscriptions or the tenant.

 - The target resource group